 Those last two words deserve a second (and third if necessary) look.
 If a school looks at its aggregate enrollment, it may indeed be declining over the years.
 But, the practice of increasing enrollment is targeted to the “entry grade level” of the school.
 Sure, a school can enroll a couple of second graders, a fourth grader, and a sixth grader or two, but the main efforts regarding enrollment go toward enrolling kindergarten students in an elementary school, or ninth graders in a 4-year high school setting.
 Elementary schools in many areas of the country, over the past few years, have routinely reported that their kindergarten cohorts are growing!

 If those enrollments are growing, but enrollment is declining, then, applying basic mathematics, the “shrink” is happening in the higher grade levels as parents disenroll their children.
 If you agree with that statement, then declining enrollment is not an enrollment issue – it’s a retention issue.
-Interestingly, one of the only retention resources I know of is the text I authored several years ago, which is available on this Web site under the “Retention” navigation tab (or, visit http://www.lulu.com/shop/mike-ziemski-med/retention-a-systems-approach-to-growing-enrollment/paperback/product-21564515.html).
+Interestingly, one of the only retention resources I know of is the text I authored several years ago, and updated just a few weeks ago!
+It’s available on this Web site under the “Retention” navigation tab (or, visit http://www.lulu.com/shop/mike-ziemski-med/retention-a-systems-approach-to-growing-enrollment/paperback/product-21564515.html).

 So what keeps parents engaged with your school?
 To jump back to an exercise that was done when this site was first begun, it is your school’s “remarkability” that not only creates, but enhances your students’ and parents’ “experience” of your school.
 And it’s not only their children’s school; it’s their school too!
 If there’s something that draws parents to your school in order to enroll their children because there’s no other school in the local area that can offer this “experience,” your retention success may be better than the school that simply says, “Our remarkable difference is our ability to celebrate our faith and infuse it into our curriculum and daily interactions with one another.”
 The only time this position can be considered “remarkable” is if you are the only faith-based school within a 20 mile radius of a child’s home, or of another faith-based school.